EduardoZepeda/coffee-bytes-hugo/content/posts/django/el-django-admin-panel-y-su-personalizacion/index.en.md

 {{< figure src="images/ModificandoLaCabeceraTituloYDescripcion.png" class="md-local-image" alt="Changing the title, description and title of the django admin panel" >}}

-The three sites have changed
+The three labels have changed

 ## Sorting objects according to a date field